drush-ops/drush/docs/install.md

 Pick an install method
 -----------------
-The four sections below describe ways to install Drush.
-If you are using Drupal 8, or if you are using Composer to manage your Drupal sites, you should follow the instructions in the section "Composer - One Drush per Project," below.
+The three sections below describe ways to install Drush.
+If you are using Drupal 8 (or Drupal7+Composer) follow the instructions in [Composer - One Drush per Project](#composer-one-drush-per-project).

 Composer - One Drush for all Projects
 ------------------